-External Deadline: Monday 7th, January 2019
+External Deadline: Monday 28th, September 2020

 Please contact Paula Mendonca, TTCO: firstname.lastname@example.org, 709-864-2674 IIC 3010 when developing your application for he sponsor’s requirement of engaging with the ILO.
-Research Grant and Contract Services internal deadline for Institutional Review for this competition is: noon, December 21, 2018, to accommodate for the holiday closure.

-The objective of the Idea to Innovation (I2I) Grants is to accelerate the pre-competitive development of promising technology originating from the university and college sector and promote its transfer to a new or established Canadian company.
-The I2I Grants provide funding to college and university faculty members to support research and development projects with recognized technology transfer potential.
+The objective of the Idea to Innovation (I2I) grants is to accelerate the pre-competitive development of promising technology originating from the university and college sector and promote its transfer to a new or established Canadian company.
+The I2I grants provide funding to college and university faculty members to support research and development projects with recognized technology transfer potential.
 This is achieved through defined phases by providing crucial assistance in the early stages of technology validation and market connection.